jakartaee/jakartaone.org/content/2021/_index.md

 {{< grid/section-container id="registration" containerClass="backdrop padding-top-40 padding-bottom-40" >}}
   {{< grid/div class="container" isMarkdown="false" >}}
     {{< events/registration year="2021" >}}
 **JakartaOne Livestream** is a one-day virtual conference for developers and technical business leaders.

 We bring insights into the current state and future of **Jakarta™ EE** and related technologies focused on developing cloud native Java applications.

-The call for papers is open from July 15 to September 15.
-Submit a paper to speak at an event attended by over 1000 each of the last two years.
+Register today to connect with other Java developers at an event attended by over 1000 each of the last two years.
     {{</ events/registration >}}
   {{</ grid/div >}}
 {{</ grid/section-container >}}